vacp2p/rfc/content/docs/rfcs/13/README.md

 ### Index

-To perform pagination, each `WakuMessage` stored at a node running this protocol is associated with a unique `Index` that encapsulates the following parts.
+To perform pagination,
+each `WakuMessage` stored at a node running the `13/WAKU2-STORE` protocol is associated with a unique `Index` that encapsulates the following parts.
 - `digest`:  a sequence of bytes representing the SHA256 hash of a `WakuMessage`.
   The hash is computed over the concatenation of `contentTopic` and `payload` fields of a `WakuMessage` (see [14/WAKU2-MESSAGE](/spec/14)).
 - `receiverTime`: the UNIX time in nanoseconds at which the waku message is received by the receiving node.